Don Rosa: Character

 Don Rosa describes himself as an introvert due to being socially isolated as a child.
 Also, he thinks of himself as a workaholic.

 Rosa suffered from depression during the years before he quit.
 He believes that it was caused by working hard while taking little time for leisure, a result of his self-imposed work regimen due to his enthusiasm for Barks' characters.

 Hobbies

-Rosa is an avid collector of many things, including comic books, TV Guide, National Geographic, and movie magazines, fanzines, books, White Castle memorabilia, pinball machines and movies and more.
+Rosa is a collector of many things, including comic books, TV Guide, National Geographic, and movie magazines, fanzines, books, White Castle memorabilia, pinball machines and movies and more.

 Rosa also grows exotic chili plants and tends nearly 30 acres of a private nature preserve with wildflower fields and numerous forest trails.
 That and taking semi-annual European signing tours to visit his fellow BarksDucks fans, takes up all of his time.
 He is also working to complete his collections of all American comic books published between 1945 and 1970.